 There is no assurance that our customers will meet their payment obligations on time, in full or at all, or that our Group's average trade receivables turnover days will not increase.
-For the three years ended 31 March 2018 and the seven months ended 31 October 2018, our receivables turnover days were 124, 127, 137 and 110 days respectively.
-As at 31 March 2016, 2017 and 2018 and 31 October 2018, the balance of our Group's trade receivables amounted to approximately HK\$70.0 million, HK\$114.0 million, HK\$121.3 million and HK\$239.8 million, respectively.
+For the three years ended 31 March 2018 and the three months ended 30 June 2018, our receivables turnover days were 124, 127, 137 and 93 days respectively.
+As at 31 March 2016, 2017 and 2018 and 30 June 2018, the balance of our Group's trade receivables amounted to approximately HK\$70.0 million, HK\$114.0 million, HK\$121.3 million and HK\$186.4 million, respectively.

 We may also fail to detect changes to the credit risk in relation to our trade receivables over time.
 We could not guarantee that our Group is able to successfully collect any or all of the debts due, and any failure on the part of our Group's customers to settle or settle on time the amounts due to us may adversely affect our Group's financial condition and operating cash flows.
 If we fail to adequately manage our credit risks, our bad debt expense could be significantly higher than historic levels, which could adversely affect our business, results of operations and financial condition.
-The provisions for impairment on our trade receivables was approximately HK\$146,000, HK\$8.4 million, HK\$8.4 million and HK\$11.2 million, respectively, as at 31 March 2016, 2017, 2018 and 31 October 2018.
+During the Track Record Period, we made provisions for impairment of approximately HK\$146,000, HK\$8.4 million, HK\$8.4 million and HK\$11.4 million, respectively, on our trade receivables.